waugh/im_writing/README.md

 similar capabilities, as may be determined by need.
 These oracles constitute a sort of "god of the gaps".
-The gaps they fill in are those between the inherent capabilities of the underlying languae, which at bottom can assert nothing but equations, and the necessary capabilities for simulating the actor language, which needs to be able to write constraints about bag membership, which, you may note, is not an equation.
+The gaps they fill in are those between the inherent capabilities of the underlying languae, which at bottom can assert nothing but assignments to one-shots, and the necessary capabilities for simulating the actor language, which needs to be able to write constraints about bag membership (or something of equivalent power, e. g., the merging of two streams with indeterministic order), and capabilities of this sort will not be primitive in the underlying language as it would work if the oracles were not available.

-[Stuck here, because in fact a bag-membership constraint can be written as an equation, B2 = B1 U {e}.
-I think I need to say something different about the underlying language, than that its constraints are all equations.
-I want to explain that the underlying language is essentially a functional language.]

-[I have in mind how to resolve the above bracketed consideration, but I am stopping writing for the moment.]